Jorge Soler Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in MLB.
+- The Royals pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Royals' 5.04 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have the 27th-ranked team ERA across all league pitching staffs (5.00).

-- Royals pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- The Royals rank 15th in baseball in home runs given up (67 total, 1.1 per game).

-- His last appearance was on Tuesday against the St. Louis Cardinals, when the righty threw five scoreless innings while giving up two hits.
+- The righty's most recent appearance was on Saturday against the Colorado Rockies, when he tossed five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.